jdcloudcom/en/documentation/Developer-Tools/Artifacts/Pricing/Billing-Overview.md

 # Billing Overview

-Now, the artifact repository is provided free of charge.
+The Artifact Repository is provided free of charge now.
+Specific billing methods will be introduced to you after the free use.